-Ohio Historic Preservation Tax Credit Program Manager
+Ohio Historic Preservation Tax Credit Program

-Office of Redevelopment
+Office of Strategic Business Investments

-Community Services Division
+Business Services Division

-The primary goal of the Pipeline Pilot Initiative is to develop a pipeline of properties that are eligible for redevelopment assistance through the Ohio Historic Preservation Tax Credit program.
-The initiative will provide funding and technical assistance to assist in nominating buildings, districts, and areas to the National Register of Historic Places.
+The primary goal of the Pipeline Initiative is to develop a pipeline of properties that are eligible for redevelopment assistance through the Ohio Historic Preservation Tax Credit program.
+The initiative provides funding and technical assistance to assist in nominating buildings, districts, and areas to the National Register of Historic Places.
 Funding will be prioritized for projects that create the greatest potential for commercial and multi-family housing redevelopment.
 Four project types, as defined in the application document, will be eligible for grant funding.

 Applications are accepted on an open-cycle and funded on a first-come, first-served basis, based on funding availability.
 Please see the application document for additional funding determination guidance.
 Prior to submitting an application, all applicants are required to discuss their project with program staff.
 Please contact the Lisa Brownell at firstname.lastname@example.org or (614) 298-2000 for more information or to discuss a potential project.